YoungZ2357/LendScape/readme.md

 ## Overview

 LendScape is a community-driven marketplace that makes it easy and safe to share resources.
 Instead of buying items you'll only use occasionally, you can borrow them from neighbors and local community members.
-Item owners can earn money from things they're not using, while borrowers save money and reduce waste.
+Item owners can share things they're not using, while borrowers save money and reduce waste.

-The platform handles the entire rental process - from browsing and booking to payment and reviews - creating a trusted environment for peer-to-peer transactions.
+The platform handles the entire rental process - from browsing and booking to reviews - creating a trusted environment for peer-to-peer transactions.

 ## Features